/

 Cheap, Cheerful, or Too Cut-Down?

 NOW Broadband is now basically Sky’s simpler, cheaper front door.
 The live deals page shows three full fibre plans, then sends you to Sky.com to buy.
-That means the product is still decent value, but it feels much less like the old flexible NOW broadband offer, and the 300Mb cap plus the April 2026 price rise matter more than they did a few months ago.
+That means the product is still decent value, but it feels much less like the old flexible NOW broadband offer.
+The main customer catches are the 300Mb speed ceiling, the 24-month minimum term and the fact prices may change during the contract.

 RELIABILITY